 My findings on spillovers are consistent with work in the literature studying sanitation decisions more generally, with existing evidence suggesting that the health benefits of adopting improved sanitation are a function of both a household's decision and the aggregate decisions in the nearby community (Andrés et al., 2017; Kresch et al., 2020).
-Past research has demonstrated the potential for decision spillovers to increase community-level adoption of improved sanitation (Guiteras et al., 2015, 2019; Kresch et al., 2020).
-Referrals within neighborhoods can be an important channel to facilitate these spillovers in the short run (Deutschmann et al., 2022).
+Past research has demonstrated the potential for decision spillovers to increase community-level adoption of improved sanitation (Guiteras et al., 2015, 2019; Kresch et al., 2020; Pakhtigian et al., 2022).
+Referrals within neighborhoods can be an important channel to facilitate these spillovers in the short run (Deutschmann et al., 2024b).
+I contribute by finding evidence of spillovers over a longer time horizon, well after subsidies are no longer available.

-This paper contributes to the literature on matching in decentralized markets and consumer platform adoption.
+This paper also contributes to the literature on matching in decentralized markets and consumer platform adoption.
 The platform I study reduces time costs for consumers seeking to source mechanized desludging services, and during subsidized periods also offered highly discounted prices.
 Past work has shown that consumers are responsive to both prices and service wait times in ride-sharing platforms (Goldszmidt et al., 2020; List, 2021).
-Intermediation in markets with high search costs, like residential solar or urban waste management, can improve welfare for both buyers and sellers (Dorsey, 2021; Salz, 2022).
+Intermediation in markets with high search costs, like residential solar or urban waste management, can improve welfare for both buyers and sellers (Dorsey, 2024; Salz, 2022).
 I study a context where services are needed infrequently but regularly by households, in contrast to ride sharing or urban waste markets where users may participate in markets frequently, or residential solar sales where users may only participate once.
-Short-term subsidies may have different implications when need for the service is infrequent.
-I contribute by showing that consumer use of a matching platform persists after short-term subsidies but declines over time, and that repeated discounts can provide a spark to re-engage with consumers.
+Short-term subsidies may have price of about \$33 USD, nearly the same price previously offered during the experiment.